 We cannot automate everything to be done perfectly so unfortunately human error comes into play.
-When working at a university you are given devices and access to different parts of the organization depending on the actual job itself.
-In a school, there is a certain level of trust amongst employees that's established such as sharing classrooms or respecting each other's office space.
-The same goes for the resources you use to interact with students, parents and faculty such as the online portal to post assignments, discussions and grades.
+When working at a company you are given devices and access to different parts of the company depending on the actual job itself.
+In an office, there is a certain level of trust amongst employees that's established such as not eating a coworker's lunch in the fridge or taking items from their desk.
+The same goes for accessing information on your company's fileshare or office network.

 Maybe you have been granted access to things you don't normally use or need - but that's exactly what hackers are looking for and how they dig their way into the sensitive information.
-If you aren't safeguarding your logins, using a secure login, or connecting from your home network using a VPN you are putting not just your information at risk but hundreds of others as well.
+If you aren't safeguarding your logins, using a secure login or connecting to your home network using a VPN then you are putting not just your information at risk but dozens of other's at well.

-Complacency is a threat in any work environment as you tend to get lax in the protocols or rules and slip up when it comes to securing that data you've collected.
-This is a reminder to all school entities to continue to do security awareness training with your students, faculty and staff - no matter how many grievances you hear, the reminders and trainings will remain more top of mind than if no one were talking about them.
+Complacency is a threat in a work environment as you tend to get lax in the protocols or rules and slip up when it comes to securing that data you've collected.
+This is a reminder to all businesses and government agencies to continue to do security awareness training - no matter how many grievances you hear, the reminders and trainings will remain more top of mind than if no one were talking about them.